 We aim to identify ways in which U21 members can support each other and, ideally, share resources in areas such as professional development materials or programmes, information systems, and core policies and procedures.

-The U21 DDOGS hold formal meetings to discuss current issues relevant to all the membership, benchmarking and best practice.
-The first meeting took place in November 2001 in Noosa, Australia (hosted by the University of Queensland), and involved DDOGS and Research Managers and since then the group has met regularly.
-Reports from these meetings are available by clicking below.
+The U21 DDoGS hold formal meetings to discuss current issues relevant to all the membership, benchmarking and best practice.
+The first meeting took place in November 2001 in Noosa, Australia (hosted by the University of Queensland), and since then the group has met regularly.
+Reports from the latest meetings are available by clicking below.